HanzoDaBoss/medway-basketball-app/README.md

-# Northcoders News API
+# Medway Basketball API

-## A fully functional REST API that provides data on Northcoders News!
+## An ASP.NET Core RESTful Web API that provides the latest basketball player data!

 This project is designed to outline building and accesssing a REST API, which provides a back-end service for a front-end architecture to utilise.